DyDiff: Long-Horizon Rollout via Dynamics Diffusion for Offline Reinforcement Learning: Dynamics Diffusion ( )

-Finally, we must point out that the larger iteration times $M$ will not necessarily lead to better performance, as the intermediate result may go out of the data coverage, reducing the accuracy of the DM.
-Moreover, large $M$ will also greatly increase the time for rollout, as each rollout requires $M$ times of time-consuming sampling from the DM.
-Therefore, the choice of $M$ should also be determined according to the complexity of the dataset.
-Further discussion is in \se{sec:abl}.
+Finally, it is important to note that increasing the iteration times $M$ will not necessarily lead to improved performance.
+Too many iterations may push the intermediate result out of the dataset's coverage, reducing the accuracy of the DM.
+Additionally, large $M$ can significantly increase rollout time, as each rollout requires sampling from the DM $M$ times.
+Therefore, the choice of $M$ should be determined based on the complexity of the dataset and the structure of the DM.
+Further discussions can be found in \cref{sec:abl}.